By Daniel G. Graetzer, Ph.D.

 - Investigate other methods to produce ammonia and urea which use less natural gas, and accumulate and release less pollutants.

 - Monitor, reform, and enforce management and legislation regarding global production and use of ammonium nitrate, and related environmental and economic concerns.

 About the Author

-Daniel G. Graetzer, Ph.D., received his B.S. from Colorado State University/Fort Collins, an MA from the University of North Carolina/Chapel Hill, and a Ph.D. from the University of Utah/Salt Lake City and has been a faculty member in American Military University’s School of Health Sciences, Department of Sports and Health Sciences, since 2015.
+Daniel G. Graetzer, Ph.D., received his B.S. from Colorado State University/Fort Collins, MA from the University of North Carolina/Chapel Hill, and Ph.D. from the University of Utah/Salt Lake City and has been a faculty member in American Military University’s School of Health Sciences, Department of Sports and Health Sciences, since 2015.
 As a regular columnist in encyclopedias and popular magazines, Dr. Graetzer greatly enjoys helping bridge communication gaps between recent breakthroughs in biomedical knowledge, practical application of developing scientific theories, and societal well-being.
 Dr. Graetzer has obtained AMU funding to research the productive versus destructive uses of modern science as related to the development, production, and deployment of chemical, biological, and nuclear weapons.
 Dr. Graetzer looks forward to collaborating with AMU military students to further investigate the numerous physical and mental stressors experienced by tactical athletes within variety of combat environments.

 Online Degrees & Certificates In Cybersecurity